National Ministries

 Financial services, communications, and the biennial US National Conference meeting come under this heading.

-The national office, located in Huntington, Ind., is known as Healthy Ministry Resources.
-This reflects the purpose of the national office and its staff–to be a resource for building healthy ministries in our churches.
+The national office is located in Huntington, Ind.
+The purpose of the national office is to be a resource for building healthy ministries in our churches.
 The bishop, as the denomination’s highest elected leader, oversees the office and the ministries of the various national entities.

 In addition, a variety of leadership teams are responsible for specific areas of ministry–pastors, missions, youth, etc.

-Churches pay 3.5% of their income (minus missions giving and building fund) to support Healthy Ministry Resources and other cooperative ministries.
+Churches pay 3.5% of their income (minus missions giving and building fund) to support the national office and other cooperative ministries.